-Richard Cowart has deep experience on state and national energy and environmental issues in the U.S., across the EU, in China, and several other nations, with a particular focus on climate policy for the past decade.
-He serves on RAP’s Board of Directors, sits on the Executive Committee of the International Energy Agency’s demand-side management program, and served three terms as chair of the Electricity Advisory Committee of the United States Department of Energy.
+Richard Cowart has deep experience on state and national energy and environmental issues in the U.S., across Europe, in China, and several other nations, with a particular focus on climate policy for the past decade.
+He launched and directed RAP’s Europe program from 2009-2018 and serves on RAP’s Board of Directors.
+He served for a decade on the Executive Committee of the International Energy Agency’s demand-side management program, and was appointed to three terms as chair of the Electricity Advisory Committee of the United States Department of Energy.
 His recent work focuses on power markets, climate policy, and energy efficiency programs throughout Europe.

-A highly-experienced regulator, Mr. Cowart served as commissioner and chair of the Vermont Public Service Board (PSB) for 13 years (1986-1999).
+A highly-experienced regulator, Mr. Cowart served as commissioner and chair of the Vermont Public Service Board from 1986 to 1999.
 He was elected president of the New England Conference of Public Utility Commissioners and chair of the U.S. Regulators’ Committee on Energy Resources and the Environment.
 He also served for four years as chair of the National Council on Competition and the Electric Industry, the association of the state and federal officials and legislators responsible for power sector reform in the United States.

 Mr. Cowart has worked closely with industry as a member of the Board of the Electric Power Research Institute, and now serves on the Environmental Advisory Committee of the New York Independent System Operator and is the Chair of the Board of Directors of the Vermont Energy Investment Corporation.